phongduong/my-portfolio/data/posts/rename-a-file-with-gulp-rename.md

 npm install --save-dev gulp-rename
 ```

-After completing installation, you import the plugin and create task to rename files
+After completing installation, you import the plugin and create task to a rename files

 ```javascript
 const { src, dest } = require("gulp");